-Year Er Year Ended December 31
+Year Ended Decem mber 31

-2022 2021 2020
+2023 2022 2021

-Mileage 26,510 27,902 24,239
+Mileage 25,487 26,510 27,902

 All company and independent contractor tractors are equipped with in-cab communication technology, enabling two-way communications between our dispatch office and our drivers, through both standardized and free-form messaging, including electronic logging.
 We have also installed electronic logging devices (ELDs) on 100 percent of our tractor fleet.
 This technology enables us to dispatch drivers efficiently in response to customers' requests and to provide real-time information to customers about the status of their shipments.
 We have also equipped our tractor fleet with forward-facing and inward facing event recorders.
-These cameras are constantly recording the movements of the vehicles, and our management team is alerted via email in the event the unit triggers a G-force event.
-A snapshot of this recording is then sent to the management team for review.
+These cameras are constantly recording the movements of the vehicles, and our management team is alerted via

-(2) Includes ten 2023 tractors and thirty-three 2021 tractors that we lease from third parties under finance lease agreements.

-(3) Includes thirteen 2023 trailers, twenty 2020 trailers and twenty 2018 trailers that we lease from third parties under finance lease agreements.
+(2) Includes fifteen 2024 tractors, thirty-five 2023 tractors and thirty-three 2021 tractors that we lease from third parties under finance lease agreements.
+(3) Includes fourteen 2024 trailers, twenty-two 2023 trailers, twenty 2020 trailers and twenty 2018 trailers that we lease from third parties under finance lease agreements.
 See Note 17 in the Notes to Consolidated Financial Statements for further information.